risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-citus-cdc.md

 ## Enable the connector node in RisingWave

-The native PostgreSQL CDC connector is implemented by the connector node in RisingWave.
-The connector node handles the connections with upstream and downstream systems.
-You can use the docker-compose configuration of the latest RisingWave demo, in which the connector node is enabled by default.
-To learn about how to start RisingWave with this configuration, see [Docker Compose](../deploy/risingwave-docker-compose.md).
+The connector node is enabled by default if you run RisingWave with Docker.
+To learn about how to start RisingWave with this configuration, see [Docker Compose](../deploy/risingwave-docker-compose.md) or [Docker](../deploy/risingwave-docker-image.md).

+If you are running RisingWave locally with the pre-built library or with the source code, the connector node needs to be started separately.
+To learn how to start the connector node, see [Enable the connector node](../deploy/risingwave-local.md#optional-enable-the-connector-node).

 ## Create a table in RisingWave using the native CDC connector